joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ### Step two: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
 {: #upgrade-k8-operator-firewall}

-You can upgrade the {{site.data.keyword.blockchainfull_notm}} operator by fetching the operator deployment spec from your OpenShift project.
+You can upgrade the {{site.data.keyword.blockchainfull_notm}} operator by fetching the operator deployment spec from your namespace.
 You can then update the spec with the latest operator image that you pushed to your local registry.

 Log in to your cluster by using the OpenShift CLI.
-Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different project, you must switch to each OpenShift project and upgrade each network separately.
-Go to the OpenShift project of the network that you want to upgrade.
-Replace `<PROJECT_NAME>` with the name of your project.
+Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different namespace, you must switch to each namespace and upgrade each network separately.
+Go to the namespace of the network that you want to upgrade.
+Replace `<NAMESPACE>` with your namespace.
 ```
-oc project <PROJECT_NAME>
+kubectl project <NAMESPACE>
 ```
 {:codeblock}

-When you are operating from your project, run the following command to download the operator deployment spec to your local file system:
+When you are operating from your namespace, run the following command to download the operator deployment spec to your local file system:
 ```
 kubectl get deployment ibp-operator -o yaml > operator.yaml
 ```